lao/lao/README.md

   </a>
 </h1>

-**Cloud architect and full-stack engineer passionate about building scalable solutions and empowering teams.**
+**Cloud and full-stack engineer passionate about building scalable solutions and empowering teams.**

 ## 🚀 About Me
-I'm an Engineer with extensive experience in cloud architecture and full-stack web development.
+I'm an Engineer with extensive experience in cloud and full-stack web development.
 My journey spans from Brazil to the Netherlands and Spain, working with diverse teams and technologies.
-I specialize in building robust, scalable applications using modern tech stacks and cloud-native solutions.
+I specialize in building scalable applications using modern tech stacks and cloud-native solutions.

 ## 🛠️ Tech Stack
 ![AWS](https://img.shields.io/badge/AWS-232F3E?style=for-the-badge&logo=amazon-aws&logoColor=white)